 Not a cave, but a narrow gorge with a colony of some 130 oilbirds – guacharos (Steatornis caripensis).

 Moruga Silk Cotton Tree

 The largest known tree in Trinidad.
-This Ceiba pentandra tree is more than 56 m tall and at the height of 1.7 m has circumference of 27.2 m.
+This Ceiba pentandra tree is more than 56 m tall and at a height of 1.7 m has a circumference of 27.2 m.
 Circumference above the buttresses, at the height of 13 m, above the buttresses, is 10.3 m.

 Cumaca Caves (Oropouche Cavern)

 Approximately 215 – 225 m long cave with a colony of some 500 oilbirds – guacharos (Steatornis caripensis).
 Endemic beetle and near-endemic fly lives in the cave.

 Possibly the oldest archaeological site in the Caribbean.
 This settlement was occupied in two periods: 5200 – 4100 BC and 4100 – 3500 BC.

 National Museum and Art Gallery